Styling Your Forms

 Advanced Styling

-In the Advanced settings section, you’ll see the CSS code that contains all the styles you’ve added to the form under Copy / Paste Style Settings.
+In the Advanced section, you’ll see the CSS code that contains all the styles you’ve added to the form under Copy / Paste Style Settings.

 Copy paste style settings